 About the design system

-NELSON Standards are a set of rules that save designers and developers time when creating new applications for the Royal Navy.
+The Royal Navy Design System is a set of rules that save designers and developers time when creating new applications for the Royal Navy.
 They ensure familiarity is maintained between applications, providing Royal Navy personnel with a consistent user experience.

-Standards guidance primarily governs the style and usage of visual elements on a page.
+Design System guidance primarily governs the style and usage of visual elements on a page.
 These are categorised into three key areas:

 - Styles - basic rules governing the use of elements such as colour, typography and imagery.